 The size of each college group, and hence the time at which colleges progress through the building, is only known a week before the day itself.
 By convention, the time slot for Hughes Hall is late afternoon.
 However, there are occasional Congregations when other college groups are small and our time slot is earlier.

 The ceremony takes place largely in Latin – though graduands do not have to say anything.
 The college Praelector presents you by degree groups, assuring the Vice Chancellor (or his deputy) that you are worthy to receive your degree.
 You will be called individually by your first listed name plus your surname.
 You then kneel in front of the Vice Chancellor (or his deputy), who confers your degree with a traditional Christian formula.
 You stand, bow, leave by the side door, and proceed round to the lawn where you wait for your guests.

 Contact Praelector@hughes.cam.ac.uk in advance if you wish to be called by one of your middle names, or have special requests, e.g. you are unable to kneel, or have valid religious objection to the formula of conferral.

 The ceremony is fairly brief, but must adhere strictly to a set pattern, mostly without instructions.
 Also, you must be dressed entirely correctly or you may not be admitted.
 So it is vital that you attend the college rehearsal and dress check.

-For the Senate House ceremony, you may have up to 3 guests (or 2 for MAs) – babies and children count as guests.
+For the Senate House ceremony, you may have up to 2 guests – babies and children count as guests.
 You will be given tickets for your guests at the rehearsal at Hughes Hall earlier in the day.